CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 ### Exercise (5 mins)

-1. Modify the values below to to have the compare function return the desired value:
+1. Modify the values below to have the compare function return the desired value:

 ```js
 const assert = require("assert");